martin-ger/esp_wifi_repeater/README.md

 - connect: tries to connect to an AP with the currently configured _ssid_ and _password_
 - disconnect: disconnects from any uplink AP

+### Ethernet Config

 ### TCP/IP Config
 - ping _ip-addr_: checks IP connectivity with ICMP echo request/reply
 - set network _ip-addr_: sets the IP address of the internal network, network is always /24, router is always x.x.x.1
 - set dns _dns-addr_: sets a static DNS address that is distributed to clients via DHCP
 - set dns dhcp: configures use of the dynamic DNS address from DHCP, default
-- set ip _ip-addr_: sets a static IP address for the ESP in the uplink network
+- set ip _ip-addr_: sets a static IP address for the STA interface
-- set ip dhcp: configures dynamic IP address for the ESP in the uplink network, default
+- set ip dhcp: configures dynamic IP address for the STA interface, default
-- set netmask _netmask_: sets a static netmask for the uplink network
+- set netmask _netmask_: sets a static netmask for the STA interface
-- set gw _gw-addr_: sets a static gateway address in the uplink network
+- set gw _gw-addr_: sets a static gateway address for the STA interface
 - show dhcp: prints the current status of the dhcp lease table

 ### Routing